 The discount for participants will be valid from October 20th to November 17th.

-The Discount flyer will be sent together with the Link to join the Meeting a few days before the event.
+The Discount flyer will be sent together with the Link to join the Meeting.

 All Day (Saturday)